arangodb/arangodb/3rdParty/snappy/snappy-1.1.7/README.md

 need to edit the source).

-Finally, snappy can benchmark Snappy against a few other compression libraries (zlib, LZO, LZF, FastLZ and QuickLZ), if they were detected at configure time.
+Finally, snappy can benchmark Snappy against a few other compression libraries (zlib, LZO, LZF, and QuickLZ), if they were detected at configure time.
 To benchmark using a given file, give the compression algorithm you want to test Snappy against (e.g. --zlib) and then a list of one or more file names on the command line.
 The testdata/ directory contains the files used by the